 The monetary restitution that you receive will largely depend upon the specific nature of your injuries.
 The type of injury you suffer in the semi-truck accident will indicate what treatment you will need and whether you will ever be able to recover and return to work and your accustomed lifestyle.

-A Phoenix truck accident lawyer from our office will discuss your situation in-depth with your doctors so that everything is accounted for in the insurance payout that you receive.
+As your Phoenix truck accident lawyer, Milton Wagner will discuss your situation in-depth with your doctors so that everything is accounted for in the insurance payout that you receive.
 Listed below are just a few of the injury types that occur in these accidents, all of which require different considerations when it comes to compensation:

 Traumatic brain injuries (TBI)